Self-employed mortgage guide

 Can I get a self-employed mortgage with 1 year of accounts?

-• Yes, it may be possible to get a mortgage if you’re self employed with only 1 year of accounts.
-For example, Halifax considers lending self employed mortgages to people with just 1 year of accounts (subject to meeting its lending criteria).
+- It may be possible to get a mortgage if you’re self-employed with only 1 year of accounts.
+For example, Halifax considers lending self-employed mortgages to people with just 1 year of accounts (subject to meeting its lending criteria).
 However, some lenders may require that you’ve had previous experience in the field of work.
-It’s advisable to speak to a fee-free mortgage broker as they’ll explain which lenders may lend to you.
+It’s advisable to get fee-free advice from a mortgage broker.

 Can I get a mortgage if I’m newly self-employed?

-• It can be very difficult to get a mortgage if you’re newly self-employed but there may be exceptions such as if you were employed previously and will be contracting with the same firm or if you have a large deposit.
-Again, it’s crucial to get advice from an expert mortgage broker on this.
+- It can be very difficult to get a mortgage if you’re newly self-employed but there may be exceptions such as if you were employed previously and will be contracting with the same firm or if you have a large deposit.
+Again, it’s crucial to get advice from an expert mortgage broker on this, based on your circumstances.

 Why is it difficult to get a mortgage if you’ve just become self-employed?